 Their journey from Bethlehem to what is Egyptian-controlled territory (which was outside the jurisdiction of Herod) was at least 65 kilometers (40 miles).

 Egypt to Judea and Nazareth

-The fears about living within Judea are confirmed when God sends a warning in a dream.
+Joseph's fears about living within Judea are confirmed when God sends him a warning in a dream.
 The family continues their travels northward to their hometown of Nazareth (Matthew 2:22 - 23).
 The city is part of Galilee, which is ruled by a another son of Herod the Great named Herod Antipas.
-This son had a milder disposition than Archelaus.
+This son had a slightly less violent disposition than Archelaus.